Erhard Brielmaier: History

-In 1861 Brielmaier designed a Gothic chapel for the Sisters of St. Francis of Assisi of St. Francis, Wisconsin.
-The stained glass windows were imported from Innsbruck, Austria.
-Three of his granddaughters subsequently joined the congregation.
+In 1861 Brielmaier designed a neo-Gothic chapel for the Sisters of St. Francis of Assisi of St. Francis, Wisconsin.
+Its stained glass windows were imported from Innsbruck, Austria.
+Three of his granddaughters subsequently joined the community.
+Brielmaier was directly involved with St. John's Institute for Deaf-Mutes in St. Francis, serving as superintendant of its Industrial Department at which pupils were trained in the manufacture of church furniture such as altars, confessionals, baptismal fonts, stations, statues, pulpits, etc.